 – An 11-day tour In the Footsteps of Alexander the Great in Asia Minor as Part 1 (of 2) of our classic 20-day tour In the Footsteps of Alexander the Great in Turkey.
 The full 20-day version is our original long-time classic tour, which we have led since the late 1990s.
 For years now, we have been asked to offer shorter versions of that tour, as many guests cannot easily free up three weeks.
 Thus we offer Part 1 (Part 2 will follow), alongside the full tour, which will return in future years.

-– Similarly, we have created an 11-day version Alexander in Greece: Birth of a Legend of our 20-day-tour in the footsteps of Alexander in Greece.
+– Similarly, we have created a 14-day version The Archaeology, Food And Wine Of Macedonia tour from our 20-day-tour in the footsteps of Alexander in Greece.
 Taking in the great leader’s upbringing and early success, this is a shorter complement to the full tour following the Macedonian prince’s upbringing in what is now Northern and Central Greece.

-– Exploring Crete: Archaeology, Nature and Food.
-This is a brand-new tour, devoted to that grand and beautiful isle at the heart of the early development of European civilisation, and – as the title implies – taking in all aspects of that fascinating island.
+– Exploring Crete is a brand-new tour, devoted to this grand and beautiful isle at the heart of the early development of European civilisation, and – as the title implies – taking in all aspects of that fascinating island.

 We have also reinstated several trips we have run now and then before: